top of page

 7. Licenses – make sure you research the licenses, permits and compliance requirements needed to operate the business.
 Don’t assume the seller knows everything.
 Buying a business not in compliance with current requirements is risky business.

-While you may be itching to simply sign on the dotted line...
+Even though you might be eager to just put your signature on the dotted line...

-STOP: your preparation and due diligence will save you a great deal of hassle and surprise.
-Buying a business takes time, thought and research.
-As an entrepreneur, this is just your first step in creating a successful business.
+PAUSE: Your preparation and thorough research will prevent a lot of trouble and unexpected issues.
+Purchasing a business requires time, consideration, and investigation.
+As an entrepreneur, this is merely the initial step in building a thriving business.

 Mr. Elliott is Managing Director of Sunbelt Texas Business Sales & Acquisitions with more than 20 years experience in mergers, acquisitions and business broker.
 Mr. Elliott purchased Sunbelt Houston in 1996 and has managed the sale of over 500 companies from very small businesses to companies with revenue of more than $30,000,000.
 Mr. Elliot has provided Business Broker and merger and acquisition adviser services to privately held business in Houston, Austin, San Antonio and throughout Texas.